rogeriofrsouza/python-project/README.md

 # python-project

-A python project to recover data from PDF
+A python project to recover data from a PDF.

 ## Technology and Resources